-Groups like the American Women’s Association (AWA), The British Association (BA), or the Australian and New Zealand Association (ANZA) organise sports leagues and regular meetings, outings, charity events, book clubs and social gatherings.
+Groups like the American Association of Singapore (AAS), The British Association (BA), and the Australian and New Zealand Association (ANZA) organise sports leagues and regular meetings, outings, charity events, book clubs and social gatherings.
 Women’s organisations include the American Women’s Association (AWA), Scandinavian Women’s Association, the Italian Women’s Group, the Indian Women’s Association and the Spanish Speaking Women’s Association.

 Another way of meeting people with whom you will instantly have something in common is through your university alumni association – log on to your university’s website to find out more.